slefevre-highlights/recaptcha/README.txt

 use and is only there if you want it.
 The following is how you use that input filter:

+1. Enable the reCAPTCHA Mailhide module: admin/build/modules

-1. Head over to your input format settings: admin/settings/filters
+2. Head over to your input format settings: admin/settings/filters

-2. Edit your default input format and add the reCAPTCHA Mailhide filter.
+3. Edit your default input format and add the reCAPTCHA Mailhide filter.

-3. Click on the Configure tab and put in a public and private Mailhide key obtained from: http://mailhide.recaptcha.net/apikey
+4. Click on the Configure tab and put in a public and private Mailhide key obtained from: http://mailhide.recaptcha.net/apikey

-4. Use the Rearrange tab to rearrange the weight of the filter depending on what filters already exist.
+5. Use the Rearrange tab to rearrange the weight of the filter depending on what filters already exist.

 Note: You will require the installation of the mcrypt